-The first and easiest points for you to examine are the boilers water pressure and the thermostat.
-If it is any one of these issues then simply follow your gas boiler suppliers instructions for correcting these issues.
-If it is not any of the issues above then you need to contact a Gas Safe registered and qualified boiler engineer to look into the situation correctly.
+The first and easiest points for you to check out are the boilers water pressure and the thermostat.
+If it’s any one of these issues then simply follow your gas boiler suppliers instructions for correcting these issues.
+If it’s not any of the issues above then you need to contact a Gas Safe registered and qualified boiler engineer to look into the situation correctly.

 2. Your Boiler Is Dripping Or Leaking

-Leaks and drips are a common symptom of a potentially much more significant situation, but unless you’re trained to do so you shouldn’t have a go at to determine the situation for yourself.
+Leaks and drips are a common symptom of a potentially much more significant situation, but except when you’re trained to do so you should not have a go at to determine the situation for yourself.
 A lot of the reasons for your boiler to be having drips or leaks are going to need an authorised boiler engineer to deal with them.
-Drips and leaks are commonly due to a faulty pump seal or pressure valve.
-When it is fixed, you may have to turn down your boiler’s pressure, your gas engineer will gladly advise you on how to do it.
+Drips and leaks are often due to a faulty pump seal or pressure valve.
+When it’s fixed, you may have to turn down your boiler’s pressure, your gas engineer will gladly advise you on how to do it.